NVIDIA/aistore/docs/index.md

 AIStore (AIS for short) is a built from scratch, lightweight storage stack tailored for AI apps.
 It's an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.

 AIS consistently shows balanced I/O distribution and **linear scalability** across arbitrary numbers of clustered nodes.
 The ability to scale linearly with each added disk was, and remains, one of the main incentives.
-Much of the development is also driven by the ideas to [offload dataset transformations](https://aiatscale.org/blog/2021/10/21/ais-etl-1).
+Much of the initial design was also driven by the ideas to [offload](https://aiatscale.org/blog) custom dataset transformations (often referred to as [ETL](https://aiatscale.org/blog/2021/10/21/ais-etl-1)).
+And finally, since AIS is a software system that aggregates Linux machines to provide storage for user data, there's the requirement number one: reliability and data protection.

 ## Features